TelemetryDeck/KotlinSDK/README.md

 - `SessionAppProvider` - Emits signals for application and activity lifecycle events.
 This provider is tasked with resetting the sessionID when `sendNewSessionBeganSignal` is enabled.
 - `SessionActivityProvider` - Emits signals for application and activity lifecycle events.
 This provider is not enabled by default.
 - `EnvironmentParameterProvider` - Adds environment and device information to outgoing Signals.
 This provider overrides the `enrich` method in order to append additional metadata for all signals before sending them.
+- `PlatformContextProvider` - Adds environment and device information which may change over time like the current timezone and screen metrics.

 ```kotlin
 // Append a custom provider